fmrtl73/pxdocs/content/reference/CLI/service.md

 ## Generate a complete diagnostics package

-When there is an operational failure, you can use the `pxctl service diags <name-of-px-container>` command to generate a complete diagnostics package.
-This package will be automatically uploaded to Portworx if `--upload` is specified.
-Additionally, the service package can be mailed to Portworx at support@portworx.com.
-The package will be available at /var/cores/diags.tgz inside the Portworx container.
+When there is an operational failure, you can use the `pxctl service diags` command to generate a complete diagnostics package.

+The diagnostics package will be available at /var/cores.
+It will be automatically uploaded to Pure1 if telemetry is enabled.

+See [Auto-uploading diags using Pure1 integration ](/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/troubleshooting/collecting-diagnostics/#auto-uploading-diags-using-pure1-integration) for details on enabling Pure1 telemetry.

 ```text
 pxctl service diags --help